-- 5.1.1 Basic language requirement.
-Every MA student must demonstrate competence in one language, in addition to English, selected from among ancient languages or modern languages necessary for their research.
-The student's college AD Director determines the required language.
+5.1.1 Basic language requirement.
+Every MA (USMC) student must demonstrate competence in one language, in addition to English, selected from among ancient languages or modern languages necessary for their research.
+The student's college Graduate Director determines the required language.
 The language, and a brief statement of its relevance for the student's research, shall be recorded in a letter sent to the GCTS Director.
-The language then requires the final approval of the GCTS Director. - 5.1.3 Additional language requirements in the Biblical Department.
-Before M.A. students begin Biblical Department electives, they should have competence in both biblical Hebrew and biblical Greek, and before they present a thesis proposal they should have demonstrated proficiency in the language of the Testament of major interest.
+The language then requires the final approval of the GCTS Director, who may require that the student take a TST language exam.

+5.1.2 Additional language requirements in the Biblical Department.
+Before MA (USMC) students begin Biblical Studies program area electives, they should have competence in both biblical Hebrew and biblical Greek, and before they present a thesis proposal they should have demonstrated proficiency in the language of the Testament of major interest.